gotsysdba/oci-liquibase-jenkins/README.md

     - **Branch Source:** GitHub
     - **Credentials:** GitHubAppDemo
     - **Repository HTTPS URL:** < Link to GitHub Repo; example: `https://github.com/gotsysdba/oci-liquibase-jenkins`>
+3. Click "Validate" under the "Repository HTTPS URL" field
+    - Response should be: "Credentials ok.
+Connected to `<GitHub Repo>`."
-3. Scroll down and "Save"
+4. Scroll down and "Save"
+5. A "Scan Repository Log" screen will appear with "Finished: SUCCESS"
+6. Integration is Configured!
+Proceed to the Hands On [Demonstration](workflow_demo/jenkins.md)